ncatlab/nlab-content/pages/282.md

 +-- {: .query}
 This link is broken.
 Is there a current version?
 A quick Google search didn't find me anything useful.

-*  [[Tim Porter]]:  Bangor's servers were `got at' a short time ago and there seems to be maintenance many nights so try again.
-The link worked for mem but that may not be a good test!
+*  [[Tim Porter]]:  Bangor's servers were 'got at' a short time ago and there seems to be maintenance almost every night, so try again.
+The link worked for me but that may not be a good test!

 * [[Ronnie Brown|Ronnie]] Works today 27 Feb.
 =--